Radiation Sciences — B.S.

 |or RELT 436||Adventist Heritage and Health|

 Core courses are available on campus and online.

 Students are required to take one of the required RELT courses listed above.
 Total units required are based on the percentage of course work from an SDA college/university.
 The maximum requirement is 16 units, including transfer units.

 Select from options listed below.

-Remaining units required for the BSRS program can be obtained from remaining emphases and other available courses offered at Loma Linda University.
+Remaining units required to fulfill the 192 units required for the baccalaureate degree may be obtained from remaining emphases and other available courses offered at Loma Linda University.

 Area of emphasis: administration

 |HCAD 374||Health-Care Human Resources||3|

 |RTCH 418||Health Information Management and Radiology Coding for Radiology Managers||3|

 Area of emphasis: education